In a word, yes.

 Nonresident aliens, unfortunately, won’t have access to these benefits.
 For instance, taxpayers with an ITIN are ineligible for most tax credits.

 Plus, they cannot receive all of the benefits listed above except for emergency services through Medicaid and some CHIP benefits, depending on the state.

 Given the lack of perceived benefits from paying taxes, why would a nonresident alien pay them?

-For one, many immigrants (especially undocumented ones) pay taxes in the hopes that it might help them gain legal status and become citizens in the future, according to the Bipartisan Policy Center.
+For one, many immigrants (especially undocumented ones) pay taxes hoping it might help them gain legal status and become citizens in the future, according to the Bipartisan Policy Center.

-Filing tax returns is a way to indicate when someone entered into the U.S. and the length of time they’ve contributed to the government.
-It may also help immigrants to prove their income for federal benefits they may qualify for (though most tend to ask for an SSN).
+Filing tax returns is a way to indicate when someone entered the U.S. and the time they’ve contributed to the tax system.

 What If the IRS Gives Information About my Immigration Status?

 It’s natural for the undocumented to feel nervous about taxes.
-The truth is that the ITIN is issued for the purposes of federal tax reporting alone.
+However, the ITIN is issued for federal tax reporting alone.

 What If I Need Help Filing my Taxes?

 There are many ways to file taxes as a U.S. resident or nonresident alien.